 Free The Children

-- They have built 650 schools, provided 55,000 children with education every day, provided $16 million worth of medical supplies around the world, 1 million people with clean water, and 30,000 women with economic self-sufficiency.
+- Cumulative impact includes building 650 schools where 55,000 children are being educated; providing $16 million worth of medical supplies; providing 1 million people with clean water; and assisting 30,000 women to achieve economic self sufficiency.